vchat-meme-blip/betmirror/docs/GUIDE.md

 ## 🛡️ Security & Recovery

 ### Dedicated Wallet Model
-*   **Isolation:** We create a specific wallet just for your bot.
+*   **Isolation:** We create a specific wallet configuration just for your bot.
 This limits risk.
 Even if the bot key were compromised, your Main Wallet (MetaMask) remains safe.
-*   **Encryption:** Your bot's private key is encrypted in our database using **AES-256**.
+*   **Encryption:** Your bot's private key (Signer) is encrypted in our database using **AES-256**.
 It is only decrypted in server memory for the split-second required to sign an order.

 ### Emergency Recovery
 To withdraw funds:
 1. Use the **Withdraw** button on the Dashboard.
-2. This triggers the server to send your entire USDC balance back to your Main Wallet.
+2. This triggers the server to instruct the Relayer to move funds from your Safe back to your Main Wallet.
-3.  **Manual Recovery:** Since this is a standard Ethereum address, platform admins can export keys in a worst-case disaster recovery scenario to help you recover funds.
+3.  **Manual Recovery:** Since this is a standard Gnosis Safe, you can always recover funds by interacting with the Safe contracts directly if the platform goes offline, provided you have the Signer key (exportable via admin request).

 ---